TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 * [Clap either -a OR (-b AND -c) arguments](https://users.rust-lang.org/t/clap-either-a-or-b-and-c-arguments/80331)
 * [Using clap-derive with two groups of arguments](https://stackoverflow.com/questions/74846776/using-clap-derive-with-two-groups-of-arguments)

-But both of them didn't have any useful answers.
-So far, the following code is the best how we can solve this problem:
+But neither of them had any useful answers.
+So far, the following code is the best way we can solve this problem:

 ```rust
 #[derive(Debug, Clone, Args)]